perladvent/perldotcom/content/article/_pub_2004_07_30_lightningtalk.md

 After the keynotes, the most popular sessions at most Perl conferences tend to be the lightning talks.
-Each session consists of about 10 to 15 lightning talks â talks typically lasting individually no more than five minutes â back to back.
+Each session consists of about 10 to 15 lightning talks — talks typically lasting individually no more than five minutes — back to back.
 As well as being tremendously interesting and entertaining for attendees, the conference organizers recognize that they offer an unequalled opportunity for new speakers to present for the first time without going to the lengths required for a longer talk.